Create an Airwallex account today

 To open a business bank account, you’ll need to go through a financial institution with a US banking license, typically a traditional bank or an online bank that meets federal and state regulations.

-Choose how to apply: Depending on your provider, you may be able to apply online, over the phone, or at a local branch.
+3. Choose your application method: Depending on your provider, you can apply online, over the phone, or in person at a local branch.
 Some traditional banks still require in-person applications for certain business types.

 For US business owners, opening a business bank account is a straightforward process, though the exact requirements may vary slightly depending on the provider.
 You’ll typically need to provide business registration details and information about your business structure and industry to help match you with the right account type.